yanghengtang/tp/docs/UserGuide.md

 ### Editing a patient : `edit_p`

 Allows you to edit an existing patient in the system.
-This is useful to correct any mistake made when adding or updating a patient.
+This is useful to correct any mistakes made when adding or updating a patient.

 **Format**: `edit_p INDEX [n\NAME] [ic\NRIC] [p\PHONE]`